Loading...

 Navigate criminal proceedings.

-Following a DUI arrest in Towns County, you’ll face a series of immediate procedures and longer-term legal challenges.
+Following a DUI arrest in Towns County, you'll face a series of procedures and legal challenges.
 Understanding these steps is crucial for navigating the process effectively.
+Expect to be processed at the Towns County Jail, located at 4070 GA-339, Young Harris, GA 30582.
+You can contact them at (706) 896-5474.
 This guide will walk you through everything from the initial arrest and booking to court appearances and license suspension.

 The first 24 hours after a DUI arrest are critical.
 Here's a general timeline of what to expect: